 There is a reason why when it comes to Milan Fashion Weeks all Italian media gather their attention towards this event: all is done to discover either who is the designer who will be dominating on the others or in some cases what rising talents have distinguished themselves for their attitude and approach.
 Since the iconic moment during Milan Fashion Week in 1991 with the magnificent show put on by Gianni Versace, the event started to attract more and more attention.
-Young ambitious designers, Italians as well as foreigners, leave everything behind to travel to Milan and learn how to showcase their capacities as well as get a brand that might be able to gift them their once-in-a-lifetime opportunity.
+Young, ambitious designers, Italians, and foreigners leave everything behind to travel to Milan and learn how to showcase their capacities and get a brand that might be able to gift them their once-in-a-lifetime opportunity.

-If in the past, you were a young designer and you wanted to get people to discover your talent and see your creations it would have been challenging to get all the resources to do so.
-But, today thanks to the presence of social media as well as new platforms, designers can get their name out there and start creating some buzz and, in some cases, even get employed by iconic designers.
+If, in the past, you were a young designer and you wanted to get people to discover your talent and see your creations, it would have been challenging to get all the resources to do so.
+But today, thanks to the presence of social media as well as new platforms, designers can get their name out there and start creating some buzz and, in some cases, even get employed by iconic designers.
 The fashion industry is very competitive and keeping track of all the newcomers that have been making some noise within can be very challenging.

 Top Emerging Fashion Designers in Italy

 If you are an avid Beyonce fan, you might have definitely heard the name, Francesco Murano.
 The American pop star wore one of its pieces, the Ossimoro Dress to the brunch before the Grammy’s, and from that moment the life of Murano changed completely.
 Born in 1997 in Buccino, a small town near the city of Salerno and graduated in 2019 from IED, Istituto Europeo Di Design, this young fashion designer has been working on his craftsmanship to bring its unique style within the competitive Fashion Industry.

 With a dream to have a brand that had her name, Nicole left her studies and decided to follow her vision.
 For a student that was pursuing a degree in Biotechnology, leaving everything for a career within one of the most competitive and insidious industries might have been seen as the weirdest things to do to everyone else.

-Tiziano Guardini is often described as the “nature” designer, the one that with his own approach will be able to bring a new wave of change within an industry that unfortunately for many years has been at the center of controversy for its effect on the environment.
+Tiziano Guardini is often described as the “nature” designer, the one that, with his own approach will be able to bring a new wave of change within an industry that unfortunately for many years has been at the center of controversy for its effect on the environment.
 His first approach to this new way of seeing fashion started during his first collaboration with Rome’s ateliers where he discovered the first sustainable fashion projects.

 Since the beginning of her career, the designer has been taking the issue of racial injustice into her hands.
 Her brand is not only an homage to her heritage but as well as a testimony that this new wave of designers is actually taking into their hand’s a matter that is affecting all of us.
 The presence of designers that have multiracial backgrounds is something that from now on will be more and more consistent.

 Born in 1984 in Crotone, the young Andrea Adamo has been able to create a name for himself and create a brand that has become famous for being a genderless one.
-What distinguishes this designer from the others is the consideration he has for clothes as he sees them as sort of second skin, not something to cover yourself up but something to feel comfortable in, like you are not wearing anything, like you are naked.
+What distinguishes this designer from the others is his consideration for clothes as he sees them as sort of second skin, not something to cover yourself up but something to feel comfortable in, like you are not wearing anything, like you are naked.
 All this can be found under his brand ADAMO.

 Her career includes being a designer under Prada, fashion coordinator for Miu Miu, and then creative director for TOD’S. Currently she works as the creative director of Harlan + Holden.
 Compared to the other young fashion designers she is well known but compared to the other more established name, she still has a long time ahead of herself to reach those heights.

 MARCO DE VINCENZO

 But why an Italian designer would choose the French capital for its launch?
-Simply because the collection was entirely haute couture and no place like Paris would have been the perfect setting for a debut like the one of De Vincenzo.
-His win at the “Who Is On Next” a competition created by Italian Vogue for fresh designers allows him to enter the ready-to-wear sector which helps the young designer establish his name.
-Since then, Marco has been creating buzz within the industry and its unique approach to fashion leads to the attention of LVMH.
+Simply because the collection was entirely haute couture, and no place like Paris would have been the perfect setting for a debut like the one of De Vincenzo.
+His win at the “Who Is On Next,” a competition created by Italian Vogue for fresh designers, allows him to enter the ready-to-wear sector, which helps the young designer establish his name.
+Since then, Marco has been creating buzz within the industry, and its unique approach to fashion leads to the attention of LVMH.